Simulating Transient X-ray Photoelectron Spectra of Fe(CO)5 and Its Photodissociation Products With Multireference Algebraic Diagrammatic Construction Theory: Theory

 in the basis of nonorthogonal excitations with overlap $\mathbf{S}$.
 Combining the eigenvectors $\mathbf{Y}$ with the effective transition moments matrix $\mathbf{T}$ allows to compute the spectroscopic amplitudes

 which contain information about the intensities of transitions in photoelectron spectra.

 Two MR-ADC approximations are employed in this work: the strict second-order (MR-ADC(2)) and extended second-order (MR-ADC(2)-X) methods.
 Both MR-ADC(2) and MR-ADC(2)-X incorporate all electronic excitations in active orbitals and up to double excitations involving at least one non-active orbital.
 The MR-ADC(2) method approximates each matrix in \cref{eq:gf_adc} up to the second order in multireference perturbation theory.
-The MR-ADC(2)-X approach improves the description of orbital relaxation effects by incorporating the third-order contributions to $\mathbf{M}$ and $\mathbf{T}$ in the treatment of double excitations.\cite{Banerjee:2023p3037, Chatterjee:2020p6343, Moura:2022p8041, Moura:2022p4769, sokolov2024multireference}
+The MR-ADC(2)-X approach improves the description of orbital relaxation effects by incorporating the third-order contributions to $\mathbf{M}$ and $\mathbf{T}$ in the treatment of double excitations.\cite{Banerjee:2023p3037, Chatterjee:2020p6343, Moura:2022p8041, Moura:2022p4769, sokolov2024multireference} The ability to describe excitations in non-active orbitals contrasts MR-ADC with conventional multireference perturbation theories that are restricted to exciting electrons only in the active space.